UK Unemployment Hits 5.0% On Virus Fallout - UrduPoint

 The rate for the three months to the end of November compares with 4.9 percent in the quarter to October, the Office for National Statistics said in a statement.

-At 5.0 percent, the figure is 1.2 percentage points higher than a year earlier, the ONS added.
+At 5.0 percent, the figure is 1.2 percentage points above the same period a year earlier, to reach the highest level since April 2016, the ONS added.

 "This crisis has gone on far longer than any of us hoped -- and every job lost as a result is a tragedy," finance minister Rishi Sunak said.

-Analysts expect the unemployment rate to surge further when the UK government's furlough scheme paying the bulk of wages for millions of private-sector workers stops at the end of April.
+Analysts expect unemployment to surge further when the UK government's furlough scheme paying the bulk of wages for millions of private-sector workers stops at the end of April.

+ONS head of economic statistics Sam Beckett noted that job "vacancies, which were rising in summer and early autumn, have been falling in the last couple of months".

 While Debenhams had struggled with fierce online competition long before the coronavirus pandemic, Britain's bricks-and-mortar retailers are in turmoil after a series of lockdowns.

-British Prime Minister Boris Johnson has insisted that the current lockdown may not be lifted until around Easter.
+It is far from clear when Prime Minister Boris Johnson will lift the current lockdown, with suggestions that it may not occur until around Easter.

+The UK government is meanwhile faced with growing pressure to detail a strategy to reopen schools in England, following a backlash from lawmakers about reports they could remain closed for months.

-"Overall, the labour market will probably continue to weaken over the rest of this year, especially once the furlough scheme finishes," Thomas Pugh, economist at Capital Economics research group, said.
+As for unemployment, "the labour market will probably continue to weaken over the rest of this year, especially once the furlough scheme finishes", Capital Economics analyst Thomas Pugh said.

+Financial researchers, the EY ITEM Club, predicted that the unemployment rate could shoot up to 7.0 percent by the middle of the year, though that would still represent a better outcome than first expected.

+"This peak is both lower and later than had been expected before the furlough scheme was extended beyond its original ending date of October 2020," it said in a note to clients.